Poznań: Healthcare

 Additionally, on the Dojazd Street, there is a departmental hospital administered by the Ministry of the Interior and Administration.

 Besides the hospital care Poznań Center for Specialist Medical Services (POSUM) on Solidarności Avenue provides services in the fields of outpatient treatment, diagnostics, rehabilitation, preventive care, and occupational medicine.

 Each year, more than 300,000 people are hospitalized in Poznań.
 The clinical hospitals of the Poznań University of Medical Sciences have the highest number of beds and patients, accounting for about 56% of the total.

 Police and Municipal Guard

 In Poznań, various Police units operate across different administrative levels to ensure public safety.
 At the regional level, the Voivodship Police Headquarters in Poznań (Komenda Wojewódzka Policji w Poznaniu, KWP) coordinates police activities across the entire Greater Poland Voivodeship.
-Within the city, the key role is played by the Municipal Police Headquarters in Poznań (Komenda Miejska Policji w Poznaniu, KMP), responsible for maintaining order and safety.
+Within the city, the Municipal Police Headquarters in Poznań (Komenda Miejska Policji w Poznaniu, KMP) plays a key role in maintaining order and safety.
 KMP supervises several police stations located in different districts: